xeolabs/xeometry/README.md

 You can load multiple glTF 2.0 models into a viewer at the same time, as well as multiple copies of the same model.

+> **glTF support:** xeometry loads glTF 2.0 geometries, materials and modeling transform hierarchies, without animations.
+ In addition to glTF's core
-> So far, xeometry only loads geometries, materials and modeling transform hierarchies, without animations.
-It does not load cameras or lights because the viewer manages those globally for all the models you load.
-In addition to glTF's core metallic material workflow, xeometry also supports specular and common materials, per the glTF 2.0 specification.
+metallic material workflow, xeometry also supports specular and common materials.
+It does not load cameras or lights because the viewer manages those globally, for all the models you load.

 Loading two separate models into a viewer:
 ````javascript